gathercole3/dev-env/README.md

 Then run `vagrant up`.

-when running for the first time you will be asked for a project configuration repo if you do not have one an example project can be pulled down using xxx
+when running for the first time you will be asked for a project configuration repo if you do not have one an example project can be pulled down using git@github.com:gathercole3/dev-env-project-skeletons.git